10/06/2022

 In the first instance, contact the airline operating the flight; the customer services department will usually help.
 Be ready to give all your flight details and booking reference numbers.

 Keep records – keep copies of your claim and any response from the airline.
-Take notes if you speak to anyone from the airline – this could be useful if you decide to take your claim further.
+Take notes if you speak to anyone from the airline, as this could be useful if you decide to take your claim further.

 2. Prove you arrived at the airport in time